 and prepare for repayment.
 Beware of student loan scams.
 The government and your servicer will never charge application or maintenance fees.
 Contact your servicer

 when can I file my FAFSA?

-FAFSA will now be available from 1 October.
+FAFSA is available from 1 October.